-The Czech state has joint control over the Group.
+The Czech state is a shareholder of the Group.
 The Group decided to apply the exemption from disclosure of individually insignificant transactions and balances with the government and parties that are related to the entity because the Czech state has control, joint control or significant influence over such party.
 Transactions with the state also include taxes which are detailed in Notes 11, 15, and 21.

-In 2020 and 2019 short-term employee benefits (salaries and bonuses including social and health insurance) related to management personnel of Group companies (36 and 35 people in total, respectively) amounted to CZK 88,962 thousand and CZK 80,318 thousand, respectively.
+In 2021 and 2020 short-term employee benefits (salaries and bonuses including social and health insurance) related to management personnel of Group companies (36 and 36 people in total, respectively) amounted to CZK 97,239 thousand and CZK 88,962 thousand, respectively.

-In 2020 and 2019 members of Board of Directors and Supervisory Board of the Parent Company received remuneration of CZK 1,440 thousand and CZK 1,725 thousand, respectively.
+In 2021 and 2020 members of Board of Directors and Supervisory Board of the Parent Company received remuneration of CZK 1,837 thousand and CZK 1,440 thousand, respectively.

-6. Property, Plant and Equipment
+6. Property, plant and equipment